olebole/irafdoc/doc/onedspec.package.rst

   </p>
   <p>
-  The dispersion units capability of the plotting tasks allows specifying the units with the <tt>"units"</tt> task parameter and interactively changing the units with the <tt>":units"</tt> command.
-In addition the <tt>'v'</tt> key allows plotting in velocity units with the zero point velocity defined by the cursor position.
+  The dispersion units capability of the plotting tasks allows specifying the units with the <span style="font-family: monospace;">"units"</span> task parameter and interactively changing the units with the <span style="font-family: monospace;">":units"</span> command.
+In addition the <span style="font-family: monospace;">'v'</span> key allows plotting in velocity units with the zero point velocity defined by the cursor position.
   </p>
   <p>
-  The units are specified by strings having a unit type from the list below along with the possible preceding modifiers, <tt>"inverse"</tt>, to select the inverse of the unit and <tt>"log"</tt> to select logarithmic units.
-For example <tt>"log angstroms"</tt> to plot the logarithm of wavelength in Angstroms and <tt>"inv microns"</tt> to plot inverse microns.
+  The units are specified by strings having a unit type from the list below along with the possible preceding modifiers, <span style="font-family: monospace;">"inverse"</span>, to select the inverse of the unit and <span style="font-family: monospace;">"log"</span> to select logarithmic units.
+For example <span style="font-family: monospace;">"log angstroms"</span> to plot the logarithm of wavelength in Angstroms and <span style="font-family: monospace;">"inv microns"</span> to plot inverse microns.
 The various identifiers may be abbreviated as words but the syntax is not sophisticated enough to recognized standard scientific abbreviations except as noted below.
   </p>